iMMoCodes/My-site/README.md

 # My improved portfolio created with React

-# Not fully ready yet
+# Created by React and SASS